Dust Diseases

 Mine site

-The Insurance Commission provides industrial diseases insurance for employers engaged in mining in Western Australia.
+With effect from 1 July 2024, the Insurance Commission no longer provides industrial diseases insurance for employers engaged in mining activities in Western Australia.

 Expand/Close All